rwsu/multicluster-inventory/docs/architecture.md

 * Has the required credentials secret been found?
 * Is creation of the BareMetalHost on the managed cluster in progress?
 * Has the BareMetalHost been created on the managed cluster?

+## Alternative APIs

+Other options were considered for the API.

+### BareMetalHost

+We considered using a sparse BareMetalHost on the hub as the inventory data structure.
+These are the main reasons not to do that:

+* The BMH API includes many features that wouldn't be supported on the hub, such as provisioning an image, turning power on and off, etc. It's awkward to expose those APIs without implementing the behavior.
+* The BMH status doesn't make sense for inventory.
+* One hub cluster may need to eventually be able to populate multiple versions of the BMH API onto clusters that are at different versions.
+Tracking the BMH CRD on the hub vs. what versions are on each cluster could get complex.
+* Then consider that the hub itself may have real BMHs in use as its own Nodes with its own baremetal-operator.
+Not only would that make the versioning matrix more complex; it means the same API would have vastly different behaviors on the same cluster depending on what namespace a resource was in.
+  It also means the inventory controller would have to just work with whatever BMH CRD version was in use by its local baremetal-operator.

+### Secret

+A BareMetalAsset does not contain a large number of fields in its `Spec`.
+Rather than have both a BareMetalAsset and a Secret to hold BMC credentials, we could put all of the inventory information into the Secret.
+This would halve the number of keys that need to be stored in etcd.

+Reasons not to do this:
+* There would be no clear opportunity to represent status.
+* The data model would not be concretetely structured, making validation more difficult.

 ## Controller